Medical Marijuana and CBD Oil for Mesothelioma

 Included in these anecdotal stories is a handful of people with mesothelioma.
 These people claim to have used cannabis oil to achieve remission, living years after a diagnosis.

+CBD is just one of many cannabinoid compounds found naturally in cannabis that can be used as part of medical marijuana treatment.
+Unlike THC, CBD does not cause a high.
+Because of this, CBD is a prime candidate for medical applications.
 Cannabidiol (CBD) oil is a non-psychoactive marijuana product.
-CBD is just one of many cannabinoid compounds found naturally in marijuana; however, unlike THC, CBD does not cause a high.
-Because of this, CBD is a prime candidate for medical applications.

 As an oil, CBD is easily consumed and is currently used for various health conditions, although there is no direct evidence of its efficacy outside of seizures.